Last Updated on by Michael Brockbank

 In this list, I’m looking at FREE project management apps, and not those that merely have free trials.
 And, I’m not putting these in any particular order of importance.

-I was turned onto Asana as that is a system one of my clients use.
+I was turned onto Asana by one of my clients as that is the system they use.
 It lets you set up various projects and an unlimited number of subtasks under each.
 In the free version, you can also have up to 15 people working with you.

 In reality, I was looking for a good to-do list style of layout.
 Every time I complete a task, I want to check it off and move on to the next.
 Asana lets me do this while saving past completed tasks so I can reference them later.